 Greg Trowse, P.Eng., M.Sc.
 Greg is an oceanographer, professional engineer, entrepreneur, and skipper of two research vessels.
 As President & CEO of Luna Sea Solutions Inc. (Luna) and a Founding Director of SOAR, Greg’s leadership, applied research, and community work has helped chart the course for tidal energy development in Nova Scotia including establishing tidal passages in the Outer Bay of Fundy as global focal points for innovation and project developments.
-Greg and his wife Courtney moved nomadically to Brier/Long Island(s) over the last decade to accomplish this goal through working with the local community and establishing an oceanographic research station that enables substantial cost-effective research in collaboration with industry, not-for-profit organizations, local fishermen, and academic institutions throughout Canada.
+Greg accomplished this goal by living in the local community and establishing an oceanographic research station that enables substantial cost-effective research in collaboration with industry, not-for-profit organizations, local fishermen, and academic institutions throughout Canada.
 Greg worked (and/or played) on the water with fishermen on most decent weather days, thus enabling: a) significant learning from local water users, b) opportunities for tidal industry development with several Canadian and International partners, and c) development of Intellectual Property for Luna, which is the basis for recent awards from the Ocean Startup Project and National Research Council.

-This was accomplished while raising three children primarily from an off-grid camp on land provided by a local fisherman.
-SOAR and Luna remain active in tidal projects in the Bay of Fundy and throughout Canada with primary focus on site characterization, marine operations, and applied research to investigate DFO uncertainties regarding collision risk that prevent tidal energy projects from advancing from tests with single turbines to commercially viable arrays.
+This was accomplished while living on land and utilizing infrastructure provided by local fisherman.
+SOAR and Luna remain active in tidal projects in the Bay of Fundy and throughout Canada with primary focus on site characterization, marine operations, and applied research to investigate uncertainties regarding collision risk that prevent tidal energy projects from advancing from tests with single turbines to commercially viable arrays.

 Greg is also the Canadian representative on international standards committees (IEC TC 114) for tidal power resource assessment and performance assessment, and is the inventor of LunaTide which is a learning based algorithm for forecasting tidal currents that is part of the IP in www.lunaocean.app (access LunaTide via Layers - Currents - Bay of Fundy).